Horace Gerald (Horrie) JONES MID

 Biography contributed by Playford International College

 Horace Gerald Jones otherwise known as Horrie was born on the 11th of December 1892 in Angle Vale to parents Joshua and Harriet Jones (formally Harriet Baker).
-He is one of two children he has a younger brother Allen Henry Jones born 9th of July 1895 who also enlisted in the war in 1916 his role was a Driver.
+He was one of two children and he had a younger brother Allen Henry Jones born 9th of July 1895 who also enlisted in the war in 1916 his role was a Driver.

 Horace’s schooling is unclear; there isn’t any information on where he attended school but there was a short news article which confirmed he went to school quoting ‘’He was born, reared, and educated at Angle Vale’’(The Register, Adelaide Tuesday 3rd of June, 1919.)
 As a young man he took up land at Parilla to become a farmer following in the footsteps of his father, who when arriving at Gawler River on the “Isobelle” in 1845 resided to be a farmer.

 Horace enlisted in the Australian Imperial Force as a Private at Keswick on the 16th of July 1915 at the age of 21 years and 6 months.
-He was the 3009th person to join the war.
-On his embarkation form he was described to have a fair complexion, hazel-coloured eyes and brown hair.
+On his Attestation Form he was described to have a fair complexion, hazel-coloured eyes and brown hair.
 He was 5 feet 7 ¾ inches tall (Figure 2).
 His next of kin was his father Joshua Jones of Parilla South Australia.
 Horace embarked on the 14th of September 1915 on the HMAT Ballarat A70 from Adelaide.

 At embarkation he was a Private and was placed into the 10th Infantry Battalion.
 He was transferred to the 3rd Australian Machine Gun Company on the 13th of March 1916.
 He was promoted 3 times within 4 months his first being Lance Corporal which occurred on the 1st of January 1917.
 Secondly he was promoted to temporary Vice Corporal on the 6th of April 1917.
 And thirdly on the 13th of May 1917 he was promoted to Vice Corporal.